NT DET.. looking for a good linguist

 They’re out to get you (or your data at least)

-A couple of years ago I wrote a blog post about Professor Phillip M Parker PhD, a Professor of Marketing in France who had established a website called Webster’s Online Dictionary that contained materials on endangered languages taken from copyrighted sources.1 Parker also published a set of books based on materials taken from copyrighted websites, … Read more
+A couple of years ago I wrote a blog post about Professor Phillip M Parker PhD, a Professor of Marketing in France who had established a website called Webster’s Online Dictionary that contained materials on endangered languages taken from copyrighted sources. ((After much discussion (see the 19 comments on my post), Professor Parker appeared to … Read more

 Australian Humanities research infrastructure funding